Eastern Canada digs out from major snow storm

 In Toronto, administrators took the rare step of closing all schools and authorities reported more than 60 road accidents and a few power outages, while in Montreal, kids turned icy stairs outside their homes into toboggan runs.

-According to Environment Canada meteorologists, the late winter storm was caused by a "Colorado low," forming in the US state and picking up moisture and warmth from the Gulf of Mexico before heading north.
+According to meteorologists, the late winter storm was caused by a "Colorado low," forming in the US state and picking up moisture and warmth from the Gulf of Mexico before heading north.

+Environment Canada weatherman Simon Legault noted that Montreal was expected to get a whopping 40 centimetres of snow over two days, or one-fifth of the amount that would normally fall on the city all winter.

+"It's been a sawtooth winter," he said, describing big and frequent swings in temperatures from -40 Celsius to above freezing, and the reverse, in a matter of hours.